Powerlearnproject/se-day1-assignment-wizerdy44/README.md

           requirements and deadlines.

 ***************************************************************************************************************
-QUIZ: Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 ANSWER:
       Integrated Development Environments (IDEs): Enhance productivity by providing tools like code editors, debuggers, and compilers in one place.
 They simplify coding, testing, and debugging.